web-platform-tests/wpt-metadata/README.md

 ### Triage Metadata API for trusted third parties
 To use the Triage Metadata API, you first need to sign in to [wpt.fyi](https://wpt.fyi/) (top-right corner; 'Sign in with GitHub').
 For more information on wpt.fyi login, see [here](https://docs.google.com/document/d/1iRkaK6cGgXp3DKbNbPMVsYGMaOHO-5CfqEuLPUR_2HM).

 The logged-in user also needs to belong to the ['web-platform-tests' GitHub organization](https://github.com/orgs/web-platform-tests/people).
-To join, please file an issue or contact us directly.
+To join, please [file an issue](https://github.com/web-platform-tests/wpt/issues/new?).

 Once logged in, you can send a request to https://wpt.fyi/api/metadata/triage to triage metadata.
 This endpoint only accepts PATCH requests, with a body that contains a valid triage JSON object.
 The JSON object is a flattened YAML `Links` structure that is keyed by test name [Test path]; see below for an example.